Introduction

 - Recommend whitelisting api.recordedfuture.com

-- Client must have the following from Elasticsearch:
+- The following from Elasticsearch:

 - Elasticsearch Host: Cloud ID, Hostname(s)